-class representing equidistantly spaced time intervals
+class representing equidistantly spaced time interrupts

-- dt (float) The duration between subsequent intervals.
+- dt (float) The duration between subsequent interrupts.
 This is measured in simulation time units. - t_start (float, optional) The time after which the tracker becomes active.
 If omitted, the tracker starts recording right away.
 This argument can be used for an initial equilibration period during which no data is recorded.

-'''

 copy()

-'''